GfSE/SAF-Specification/README.md

 ### Operational Domain Objective

-The SAF Operational Domain aims to get an understanding of required organizational or operational entity capabilities, as a foundation and reasoning for to systems to be acuired or developed.
+The SAF Operational Domain aims to get an understanding of required organizational or operational entity capabilities, as a foundation and reasoning for to systems to be acquired or developed.
 The SAF Operational Domain supports the model-based development of a [CONOPS](https://www.sebokwiki.org/wiki/Concept_of_Operations_(ConOps)_(glossary)) - as well as an [OPSCON](https://www.sebokwiki.org/wiki/Business_or_Mission_Analysis) and related life cycle concepts - for an organization or operational entity seeking for an improvement of existing capabilities or in establishing new ones.
-By identifying Stakeholders and their Requirements the SAF Operational Domain supports the derivation of a complete and consolidated set of Stakeholder Requirements based on operational stories, operational processes, operational capabilites, and operational exchanges.
+By identifying Stakeholders and their Requirements the SAF Operational Domain supports the derivation of a complete and consolidated set of Stakeholder Requirements based on operational stories, operational processes, operational capabilities, and operational exchanges.

 ### Operational Domain Viewpoints